Red-Hat-SE-RTO/assisted-installer-insights.github.io/_vmware/vmware-disconnected-example.markdown

 - Red Hat OpenShift Pull Secret saved to a file: https://console.redhat.com/openshift/downloads#tool-pull-secret
 - Any other Pull Secret for a disconnected registry, joined with the Red Hat OpenShift Pull Secret

+**Enable Disk UUID on Virtual Machines**
+To enable disk UUID on virtual machines, you need to set the `disk.EnableUUID` parameter to `TRUE` in the VMware vSphere configuration.
+This ensures that the virtual machine's disks are identified by their unique UUIDs, which is required for the OpenShift installer to work correctly.

+Follow these steps to enable disk UUID:

+- Open the VMware vSphere client and navigate to the cluster or host where you want to enable disk UUID.
+- Right-click on the cluster or host and select "Edit Settings."
+- In the "Advanced Settings" section, find the `disk.EnableUUID` parameter and set its value to `TRUE`.
+- Click "OK" to save the changes.

 ## Usage - Declarative

 In the `examples` directory you'll find sample cluster configuration variables.
 By defining the cluster in its own folder with the `cluster.yml` and `nodes.yml` files, you can easily template and generate the ABI ISO in one shot with: